IBM-Cloud/arch-hybrid-data-carcare/README.md

     npm install -g mocha
     npm test

 The Selenium tests are also run with mocha.
 They assume the app is running on http://localhost:80 and you have mocha installed (else install mocha as mentioned above).
+If you ran `npm install` earlier, you don't need to install the following packages since they are already installed.
+You can directly run the tests.
+If on the other hand you ran `npm install --production` you would need to install all the following packages prior to running the tests.

-    npm install --save-dev selenium-webdriver@2.44.0
+    npm install selenium-webdriver
-    (Note: At the time of writing this, installing the latest version was giving an error on Windows.
-Hence we are using a specific version) npm install --save-dev chromedriver
+    npm install chromedriver
-    (Note: On windows you will need to set the PATH to the chromedriver) npm install --save-dev chai chai-as-promised
+    (Note: Ensure it can be found on your system PATH) npm install chai chai-as-promised
-    npm install --save-dev coffee-script
+    npm install coffee-script
     (Note: npm warns to install coffee-script globally.
 We need to install locally for the way the tests are setup to run.) npm run test-selenium